metadatacenter/cedar-embeddable-editor/README.md

 ## Running as a standalone application

 You can run CEE as a standalone application.
 This is helpful for developers to see changes to the code reflected immediately in the application.
-To run CEE in the standalone mode (NOT as a Webcomponent), proceed with the following steps:
+To run CEE in the standalone mode (NOT as a Webcomponent), you will need the editor itself and the sample templates that the editor uses.
+These are stored in a [separate repo](https://github.com/metadatacenter/cedar-component-distribution).

+Proceed with the following steps:

 ### Clone the repository